-Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line thus limiting the number of available characters for customer specific information.
+lote: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line thus limiting the number of available characters for customer specific information.

-\ Standard marking consists of Microchip part number, year code, week code, facility code, mask rev#, and assembly code.
+Standard marking consists of Microchip part number, year code, week code and traceability code.
 For marking beyond this, certain price adders apply.
 Please check with your Microchip Sales Office.
 For SQTP devices, any special marking adders are included in SQTP price.